BlueDrink9/qmk_breathing_led/README.md

 This is provided as-is, you'll probably need to modify it for your specific setup.
 Just putting it out in case it's useful.
-Currently it assumes all the pins you are using are on the same timer.
+Currently it assumes all the pins you are using are on the same timer

 ## Usage